Moving to London: Everything you need to know and do

 Estate Agents are perfect for those looking for a personalised service.
 The property market in London moves at an incredibly fast pace, which is why it’s a good idea to befriend a few estate agents and have them contact you when a matching property appears on the market.
 You’ll generally need to pay around £100 in agency fees if they find a property for you.

 Online marketplaces for convenient searching.
 Serviced apartments are a fantastic choice if you’re looking for a place with everything set up already.
-Homelike offers furnished apartments with everything you could need including Wi-Fi, pots, pans and utilities.
+Homelike offers apartments in London with everything you could need including Wi-Fi, pots, pans and utilities.
 If you’d rather furnish an apartment yourself, try searching on a site like Rightmove.

 Remember!
 London’s property market is incredibly competitive, so if you like a flat, make sure you lock in your stay as soon as possible.
 There is always a chance it’ll be off the market in just a few hour’s time.